-ISTJs and ESFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ISTJ and ESFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ISTJs should avoid being overly critical of ESFPs actions or pushing them to follow a strict schedule.
 ESFPs should be reliable around ISTJs and allow them plenty of space to recharge.

-ISTJs and ESFPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives
+ISTJ and ESFP types can encourage and motivate each other in their personal and professional lives.

 ISTJs can motivate ESFPs by encouraging them to be honest about how they’re feeling.